 Address: Phone:

-Designated Financial Officer authorized to receive warrant ts:

-Name: Title: Address: Phone: Email:
+Designated Financial Officer authorized to receive warrance: Name: Title: Address: Phone: Email: ants:

 Project Director authorized to administer the project:

+Name:

+Title:

+Address:

-Name: Title: Address: Phone:
+Phone:

-Fmail:
+Email:

-he or she has full legal authority to bind the entity for which he or she signs.
+- C. Either party may change its project representatives upon written notice to the other party. - D. By signing this Grant Agreement, the Authorized Officer listed above warrants that he or she has full legal authority to bind the entity for which he or she signs.